 Provide a biographical sketch for the project director/principal investigator (PD/PI) and each senior/key person listed in Section A on the R&R Budget form.
+Provide the biographical sketch information as an appendix to your project narrative.

-The biographical information for each person must not exceed two pages when printed on 8.5" by 11" paper with one-inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include:
+The biographical information (curriculum vitae) for each person must not exceed 2 pages when printed on 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include:

-Education and Training.
-Undergraduate, graduate and postdoctoral training, provide institution, major/area, degree and year.
+Education and Training: Undergraduate, graduate and postdoctoral training, provide institution, major/area, degree and year.